 But how do you expect the brain to integrate and process these bits of information well when it didn’t get enough rest, especially when you consider all the benefits of sleep?
-Therefore, it’s better to give up any driving plan during the day if you didn’t sleep well at night.
+Therefore, it’s better to give up any aggressive driving plan during the day if you didn’t sleep well at night.

 If that activity you need to do is something you can’t skip, it’s best to have someone drive you to your destination.
 If you have an important meeting the next day, you should go to bed much earlier than usual.

 When we don’t sleep well, we’ll likely experience more impatience caused by the limbic system.
 When you don’t sleep well, the limbic system forces you to be in fight or flight when you’re sleep-deprived so that you can best protect yourself.
-People’s emotions are usually not well managed when in a state of fight or flight, making road rage more common when you’re feeling sleepy.
+People’s emotions are usually not well managed when in a state of fight or flight, making violence and road rage more common when you’re feeling sleepy.